Buying Cross-Country Ski Gear, for Beginners (Part 1): Intention, Types of XC Skis, and Whether to Buy New or Used

 Where Should You Buy Cross-Country Ski Gear?

 Whenever possible, buy local.
-However, finding a shop near you that sells a variety of cross-country ski equipment can be hard to find.
+However, I totally understand that locating a shop near you that sells a variety of cross-country ski equipment can be difficult.

 Alpenglow Sports in Tahoe City has a good selection, passionate staff, and is a very community-oriented store.
-And in Minnesota (where I grew up) you’ll find Gear West and Pioneer Midwest.
+And in Minnesota, where I grew up, you’ll find Gear West and Pioneer Midwest.
 I stop there whenever I go back to visit my parents because they have a huge selection and expert staff.
 They also have a major online presence.
-So, if you can’t make a trip to visit them, you could always order through their website.
+So, if you can’t make a trip to visit them, you can always order from them through their website.
 Of course, there are also other options such as REI, Backcountry.com, etc.

 Many stores, whether they be a physical or online shop, will offer package deals that include all four components of a cross-country ski setup.
 This is a good way to go if you don’t have anything.

-The drawback to this is that you can’t actually try on the boots.
+The drawback to ordering online, however, is that you can’t actually try on the boots.

 Essentially you can purchase skis, bindings, and poles without having to test them out in any way.
 They’re based on your height and weight.